 The Gympie-Gympie is the most similar to the Atherton Tableland stinger, with the two other species growing over 20 metres, but is said to have the worst sting of all, and possibly the most painful sting of any plant in Australia.

-The sting is delivered through tiny silicon hairs that cover the leaves and the fruit of the plant.
+The Gympie Gympie has broad, oval or heart-shaped leaves and white or purple-red fruit, all covered in tiny stinging hairs.
 These silicon hairs penetrate your skin, and then break off.
 They're so tiny, that often the skin will close over the hairs.
 So sometimes, once you've been stung, you can't remove the stinging hairs.

 It has been described as 'being stung by wasps'.
 This then leads to whitening and swelling at the sting site, which can lead onto perspiring.